fufroom/hueswipe/README.md

 # README for Hue Swipe

-Welcome to **[Hue Swipe](https://hueswipe.click)* – the simple, no-nonsense website where you can upload an image and swipe its best colors.
-It's totally legal, and I promise.
+Welcome to *[Hue Swipe](https://hueswipe.click)* – the simple, no-nonsense website where you can upload an image and swipe its best colors.
+It's totally legal, I promise.
 Just an easy way to grab colors from any image you like and put them to good use.
+I know there are a lot of these websites out there but none of them worked the way I wanted, and I have more cool features in mind for later...

 Built with PHP because, well... **shit works**.
 I know, I know..